andreadiiorio/linux_timed_messaging_system/README.md

 # Linux Timed Messaging System

-Linux Device Driver for exchanging messages among threads, with the possibility to get-post data with a definible timeout through an ioctl interface.
+This is a Linux Device Driver for exchanging messages among threads, with the possibility to get-post data with a definible timeout through an ioctl interface.
 Messages posted to a device file are indipendent data units and are delivered to the readers in FIFO order.

-Developped as project of the course Advanced Operating Systems in the University of Rome Tor Vergata.
+Tested on Debian 10.2, Kernel Version 4.19.132-1 as a virtual machine into QEMU/KVM Developped as project of the course Advanced Operating Systems in the University of Rome Tor Vergata.
-Tested on Debian 10.2, Kernel Version 4.19.132-1 as a virtual machine into QEMU/KVM

 ## Features

-The Device Driver support a compile-time configurable number of device file (MACRO *NUM_MINOR*)  associated to different minor numbers, Each instance support concurrent IO sessions, which operative mode may be configured through ioctl commands listed below.
+The Device Driver support a compile-time configurable number of device file (MACRO *NUM_MINOR*)  associated to different minor numbers.
+Each instance support concurrent IO sessions, which operative mode may be configured through ioctl commands listed below.

 ### ioctl interface
 -SET_SEND_TIMEOUT:			the current IO session stores messages after a timeout defined in the ioctl arg but a write() operation immediately return.

 -SET_RECV_TIMEOUT:			the current I/O session allows a thread calling a read() operation to resume its execution after a timeout even if no message is currently present.

 -REVOKE_DELAYED_MESSAGES:	undo message-post operations, that have occurred in the calling session,
 							of messages that have not yet been stored into the device file because their not yet expired send-timeout

 -LIMIT_FLUSH_SESS_TOGGLE:	toggle a flag of the calling session (*limit_flush* default set to false).
 If true, effects of later calls to flush() will be limited to this session

 -FLUSH:						call flush().
 Unblock all threads waiting for messages and revoke all the delayed messages not yet delivered
 							if session.limit_flush is non zero:
 								 readers unblocked will be ones of the current session (any if shared IOsession) delayed messages revoked will be the ones generated from the current session.

 -DEL_STORED_MESSAGES:		delete messages stored in the device file related to the calling session.
 							If the given arg is non zero, all messages stored in all dev. file will be removed

 ### Module's MACROs:
 -*TIMEOUT_DEF_MILLIS*:	the arg of *ioctl* from the timeoutset commands is interpretated as a value in milliseconds, so it's converted to jiffies via the *HZ* macro.
-						Otherwhise arg is interpretated as the timeout in jiffies directly -*SHRD_IOSESS_WARN_AND_SERIALIZE*:	in case of race conditions caused by shared IOsessions (e.g. open(), then some flavor of clone() ) serialize threads (via a session's mutex) and print an information -*QUIET*:						   disable aux macro for logging information on the kernel ring buffer
+						Otherwhise arg is interpretated as the timeout in jiffies directly

+-*SHRD_IOSESS_WARN_AND_SERIALIZE*:	in case of race conditions caused by shared IOsessions (e.g. open(), then some flavor of clone() )
+									serialize threads (via a session's mutex) and print an information

+-*QUIET*:						   disable aux macro for logging information on the kernel ring buffer

 ### /sys exported parameters
 The module expose on the /sys filesystem the following parameters:

 -Major:				the assigned major number from the OS to the dev.driver via *__register_chrdev*  (readonly)

 -max_message_size:	maximum size (bytes) currently allowed for posting messages to the device file	 (read-write)

 -max_storage_size:  maximum number of bytes globally allowed for keeping messages in the device file (read-write)

 ## Internals

-The core structures used in this device driver are illustrated in a scheme builded in the dot language below.
+The core structures used in this device driver are illustrated in a scheme builded with the dot language below.
 ![coreStructsRelationships](doc/coreStructsRelationships.svg)

 __ddstate__ rappresent an instance of the device file with a given minor number.